hippich/drupal_node_expire/README.txt

 Below are some more rules, which are handy for testing.
 By enabling/disabling those rules you can publish/unpublish or promote/unpromote content to front page.
 Just enable necessary rules, run cron and see the result.

-Also file test.node_expire.nodeapi.inc is supplied.
-It is a testing version of the file node_expire.nodeapi.inc with commented out lines 62-64, which allows to set node expiry date in the past.
-To use this option rename files:

-node_expire.nodeapi.inc      --> orig.node_expire.nodeapi.inc
-test.node_expire.nodeapi.inc --> node_expire.nodeapi.inc
+It is helpful during the tests to turn on an option "Allow expire date in the past" in the module configuration section.

 --------------------------------------------------------------------------------------------
 "Content expired publish".